RazrFalcon/resvg/docs/svg2-changelog.md

 This document contains changes only to the static SVG subset.
 No animations, events and scripting.

-A checkbox indicates that the related feature is implemented in `resvg`.
+A checkbox indicates that the related feature is implemented in `svgr`.

 NOTE: This list is not final.
 This just things I was able to find so far.
 Patches are welcome.